Margin of Error

 looks like the normal distribution.
 For this problem, since the sample size is very large, we would have

-found the same result with a z-score as we found with a t-score.
+found the same result with a z-score as we found with a t statistic.
 That is,

 the critical value would still have been 1.96.
-The choice of t-score versus z-score does not
+The choice of t statistic versus z-score does not

 make much practical difference when the sample size is very large.